 2017 Research Grants

 Candidates will have completed their doctoral studies or clinical fellowship within ten years prior to application.
 Grants are awarded for one year according to the award conditions and reporting guidelines.
 On request, a second year of funding will be considered, pending review of the research progress and as foundation funding permits.
-Deadline is September 15, 2016.
+Deadline is now closed.

 The foundation is dedicated to encouraging young scientists that show an interest in amyloidosis research, by providing travel grants to physicians and researchers who have completed their medical doctorate or fellowship within the past 10 years.
 These grants enable participation in the bi-annual International Amyloidosis Symposium.

 The Amyloidosis Foundation has a very successful Grand Rounds program, as part of our commitment to raise awareness of the amyloidosis diseases.
 We will sponsor an expert in amyloidosis to speak to doctors and medical staff regarding the diagnostic tools, clinical protocols and treatment therapies that are currently available.

 Our speakers are among the most knowledgeable specialists in the U.S. and are involved in amyloidosis research and patient care.
 The Amyloidosis Foundation will arrange for the speaker and will cover all travel expenses and honoraria.

 Physicians who are available for our Grand Rounds Program include:

 Adam Cohen, MD – University of Pennsylvania – Hematology